 The Death of Robin Hood

-His lifeblood dripping away Robin said, “Give me my bent bow in my hand, and a broad arrow I will let flee; where this arrow falls, there shall my grave digged be.
-Lay me a green sod under my head, and another at my feet; and lay my bent bow by my side.
-It was my music sweet; make my grave of gravel and green, it is most right and meet.
-Let me have length and breadth enough, with a green sod under my head; so they may say when I am dead here lies bold Robin Hood.”
+His lifeblood dripping away and realising his end was nigh Robin said, give me my bent bow and a broad arrow I will let flee.
+Where it falls, there shall my grave dug be.
+Lay me a green sod under my head and another at my feet.
+Lay my bent bow by my side.
+It was my music, sweet.
+Make my grave of gravel and green most right and meet.
+Let me have length and breadth enough with a green sod under my head, so they may say when I am dead, here lies bold Robin Hood.
 These words, they readily granted him.
-It did bold Robin please, and there they buried bold Robin Hood, within the fair Kirkleys.
-Little John sorrowfully made his way to Hathersage, where he dug his own grave under the old Yew tree.
+It did, bold Robin please and there they buried bold Robin Hood, within fair Kirkleys.
+Dear Christ, have mercy on his soul.

 Copyright © 2020, Graham Kirkby.
 All rights reserved NEXT PAGE